 Net Carbs.
 What Are they and How Do You Calculate Them?

 There’s no arguing net carbs are a hot topic.
 Some say the most accurate way to calculate your carb load is to consider your “net carbs” only.
 Although your body naturally loves them.
 Some say eat them.
 Some say avoid them.
 So what are you to do?
 If you want a slim waistline and would prefer living a long life free from disease, refined carbohydrates must go...or at least be reduced significantly.
-To get a more accurate representation of how the carbs you eat are affecting your weight, you should know the types of carbs to avoid, the amount of carbs you should eat and when, and how to calculate net carbs.
+To get a more accurate representation of how the carbs you eat are affecting your weight, you should know the types of carbs to avoid, the number of carbs you should eat and when, and how to calculate net carbs.

 What are Refined Carbohydrates?

 Refined carbohydrates are typically grains and sugars that undergo extreme processing to remove almost all traces of nutrients.
 This includes vitamins, minerals, protein, fat, and fiber.
 Essentially, mostly what you’re left with is carbohydrates or “empty calories” as many call it.
 These foods quickly spike your blood sugar and insulin levels.
 And this is bad.
 Because chronic high blood sugar and insulin is what leads to weight gain, obesity, type 2 diabetes, and so on.
-So when it comes to carbs, I recommend getting them from whole food sources.
-And by this I’m talking about colorful fruits and vegetables.
+So when it comes to carbs, we recommend getting them from whole food sources.
+And by this, I’m talking about colorful fruits and vegetables.

 How Many Carbs Should You Eat?

 The grams of carbs you eat per day also depends on your goals as well as your activity level and if you’re following a specific diet or way of eating.
-In my personal and professional experience, a low carb paleo inspired or ketogenic diet is the best way to slim down and feel your best.
+In our my personal and professional experience, a low carb paleo inspired or ketogenic diet is the best way to slim down and feel your best.
 Essentially, you want to condition your body to efficiently burn stored fat as fuel as opposed to carbs.
-And in order to do this, you need to feed your body more fat and less carbs.
+And in order to do this, you need to feed your body more fat and fewer carbs.
 Thus, in these cases, determining the optimal grams of carbs that should be consumed daily is essential.
 Very generally speaking, ketogenic dieters typically consume no more than 35 - 50 grams of carbohydrates a day or 25 - 30 grams of “net carbs.”

 What are Net Carbs?